Pop-Up Digital Campaigns (#ChangeYourMind)

-If you were tasked with creating a marketing campaign to help save the Plant Protein Milk account, what would you do?
+If tasked with creating a marketing campaign to help save the Plant Protein Milk account, what would you do?

-(Assuming, of course, that you have a very small budget, since Campbell Soup will probably be reluctant to invest any more money in a brand that’s on life support.)
+(Assuming, of course, you have a very small budget, since Campbell Soup would probably be reluctant to invest any more money in a brand that’s on life support.)

 Here’s what the team did, in three steps: